Share this

 Why should we future-proof our library and information service?

-by Clare Brown on February 10, 2021
+by Clare Brown on February 12, 2024

 Digital transformation and the capabilities required to sustain it

-Before we start, what is digital transformation?
+Before we start, what is “digital transformation”?

 One organisation defines it as, “the integration of digital technology into all areas of a business resulting in fundamental changes to how businesses operate and how they deliver value to customers”.
-The Enterprisers Project
+(The Enterprisers Project)

 Commentator George Westerman defines it as, “a radical rethinking of how an organization uses technology, people and processes to fundamentally change business performance”.
-CIO, 20th September 2020
+(CIO, 20th September 2020)

 This fundamental change in business performance can only be sustained if the right digital capabilities are in place.
-The McKinsey blog post outlines six digital capacities; diverse tech talent, customer centric design thinking, working agile, data literacy, next generation technology, and finally, analytical reasoning.
+The McKinsey blog post outlines six digital capacities; diverse tech talent, customer-centric design thinking, working agile, data literacy, next-generation technology, and finally, analytical reasoning.

 Putting the customer at the centre of your design thinking

 While digital transformation is about aligning the law firm and their clients with the sort of collaborative technology clients expect, getting the right array of internal tools is also essential for maximum efficiency.
-For example, library and information people tell us current awareness scanning is time consuming, so why not automate?
-Once the automation is in place, you can invest your time more wisely elsewhere - maybe even generating revenue?
+Your tech idea might be brilliant but without great design and follow-up, your clients might not want to use it.

 Ensure that the technology is fit for purpose

-Digital transformation: A perfect match of tech and client
+Content aggregation solutions: A perfect match of tech and client

 Vable’s customisable, self-service solution, MyVable, is a perfect example of technology that is “fit for purpose”.
 It has the potential to revolutionise information delivery, change mindsets by presenting relevant, accurate, and personalised information.
 It’s designed to be simple so you empower your end-users to subscribe themselves to a range of newsletters, as well as create personal alerts from available topics.
 You can also: